About Us

 East Wicklow Rivers Trust is a Registered Charity in the Republic of Ireland.
 Our Registered Charity Number (RCN) is 20206653.

-The East Wicklow Rivers Trust officially formed at the start of 2019.
-The driver behind the initial set up of the trust was a community based effort to engage in a planning process that had the potential to harm the Vartry river.
 The trust covers an area of over 1300 square kilometers stretching from Bray to Arklow.
-We cover the Vartry, Avoca and Dargle rivers and all the rivers, steams lakes and wetlands shown below.
+We cover the Vartry, Avoca and Dargle rivers and all the rivers, streams lakes and wetlands shown in the map.

 Trusts are independent community-led charitable organisation, recognised as important deliverers of education, water management advice and practical conservation work, from source to sea – improving land, rivers and wetlands at a catchment or river basin scale.

 The formation of this trust would not have been possible without encouragement and support from all sides, from the local authority and prescribed bodies to LAWPRO (formally LAWCO) as well as many private individuals.
-Special thanks go to Mark Horton from “The Rivers Trust” and Sinead Hurson from LAWPRO who have gone above and beyond the call of duty to support this initiative.
+Special thanks go to Mark Horton from The Rivers Trust and Sinead Hurson from LAWPRO, who have gone above and beyond the call of duty to support this initiative.

 Read about the Board of Directors and support team here.

-In Northern Ireland, The Rivers Trust network stretches from the Lagan River in the east to Erne system in the west, with a total of 8trusts across the country.
+In Northern Ireland, The Rivers Trust network stretches from the Lagan River in the east to Erne system in the west, with a total of 8 trusts across the country.
 Two of these rivers trusts, the River Blackwater Catchment Trust and Erne Rivers Trust are crossborder, making them the first international rivers trusts.

-The trusts on the island of Ireland join the 44 in England and Wales and 25 rivers and fisheries trust in Scotland.
 In Ireland, The Department of Housing, Planning, Community and Local Government (DHPCLG) and the newly formed Local Authority Water and Communities Office (LAWCO) are keen to see the development of rivers trusts across the country.
 The Department has provided funding to support groups who are interested in forming a rivers trust in their area.